 used a thick texture for fine hair;

-applied to dirty or dry hair in large amounts;
+applied on dirty or dry hair in large amounts;

-did not choose the product according to your hair type.
+did not choose a product according to your hair type.

 To avoid greasiness, choose leave-in products labeled light or "for daily use."
 They are lighter in composition, absorb faster, and do not leave a film.
-Also, do not combine 3–4 leave-in products at the same time, as this can create an overload effect, especially when blow-drying afterwards.
+Also, do not combine 3–4 leave-in products at the same time, as this can create an overload effect, especially when further blow-drying.

-Leave-in care is needed by everyone who wants to protect their hair from environmental aggression, preserve color and shine, and simplify styling.
+Leave-in care is necessary for anyone who wants to protect their hair from environmental aggression, preserve color and shine, and simplify styling.
 The main thing is to choose the right format and use it wisely.
 Leave-in hair products are about comfort, not greasy roots.
 One drop, one right product – and your hair will say "thank you."